The Safeguarding Toolbox

 Recruitment the key message is the importance of a multi-layered recruitment process.
 Warner interviews require recruiters to probe candidates about their personal life, attitudes and motivations, in order to establish a fuller picture of the character of the applicant and especially their suitability to work with children and adults at risk of harm.

-• Ideally they should have a good basic awareness of safeguarding and have relevant knowledge & skills in recruitment and selection.
+Ideally you should have a good basic awareness of safeguarding and have relevant knowledge & skills in recruitment and selection.

 Powered by Create your own unique website with customizable templates.